 Liver cancer is a cancer that starts in the liver.
 It is sometimes called primary liver cancer.
 A cancer that starts somewhere else in the body and spreads to the liver is called secondary cancer in the liver.

-Primary liver cancer is rare in the UK, but the number of people developing the condition is increasing.
-Around 5,400 people in the UK are diagnosed with primary liver cancer each year.
-In parts of Africa and Asia, it is one of the most common cancers.
+Primary liver cancer is rare in the UK, but the number of people developing it is increasing.
+Around 5,700 people in the UK are diagnosed with primary liver cancer each year.
+In other parts of the world, such as parts of Africa and Asia, it is one of the most common cancers.

 Related Stories & Media